University Match (hockey): History

 The match is currently sponsored by JMAN Group, a leading management consultancy.

 Results

-Oxford currently hold both the women's and men’s title having won the fixtures 2-0 and 3-1 respectively in 2022.
+Cambridge hold the men's title, with Oxford holding the women's title.
+The results were 3-0 and 0-0 (after shuffles) respectively in 2025.

-Cambridge last won both fixtures in 2020.
+Cambridge last won both fixtures in 2020 and Oxford in 2022.

 In the last decade, shuffles have decided matches that are level at the end of normal playing time.

 Similar to a football penalty shoot out, shuffles gives 5 players from each team a period of eight seconds to beat the keeper when starting from the 23 yard line.

-Cambridge have won on shuffles three times (Men in 2015 & 2021, Women in 2020).
+Cambridge have won on shuffles four times (Men in 2015, 2021 and 2023 Women in 2020).